-In cheesemaking, the raw milk often undergoes multiple processes and pasteurizations, and as a result is less abundant in nutrients and the immune boosting properties that make raw milk so nutritionally potent.
+In cheese making, the raw milk often undergoes multiple processes and pasteurization, and as a result is less abundant in nutrients and the immune boosting properties that make raw milk so nutritionally potent.

 If you know us here at Wild Foods, then you know that this wouldn’t fly for us.

 Wild Whey is made directly from milk, making it the purest (and best) form of whey to consume.
 Wild Whey goes through a single pasteurization process (at low temperatures) and is air cooled using ambient air temperature.
 Due to this gentle process, Wild Whey Protein is carefully protected and maintains the highest nutrient profile possible.

 As a result of the quality processes and ethical treatment of the cows we use, Wild Whey is one of the best tasting protein powders on the market.

 Wild Whey has a slightly milky flavor and tastes great with water or other liquids (try it with Wild Coffee!).
 Our whey protein never contains added sugar and our vanilla and chocolate flavors are sweetened with nature’s favorite sweet leaf; stevia!